rebelsky/csc207c/_mps/blockchains.md

   : Return the hash of the last block in the chain.

 `boolean isCorrect()`
+  : Walk the blockchain and ensure that its blocks are consistent (the balances at every step are legal) and valid (as described in `append`).
+If so, return true.
+If not, return false.

+`void check() throws Exception`
-  : Walks the blockchain and ensure that its blocks are consistent (the balances at every step are legal) and valid (as described in `append`).
+  : Walk the blockchain and ensure that its blocks are consistent (the balances at every step are legal) and valid (as described in `append`).
+If not, throw an exception with a meaningful message at the first bad block.
+In a more robust system, we might throw different exceptions for the different kinds of errors.
+In this version, we're just going to rely on the message.

 `Iterator<String> users()`
   : Return an iterator of all the people who participated in the system (received money in the system).
 You can present this list in any order.